peterhinch/micropython-font-to-py/writer/WRITER.md

 The native module does not support the `CWriter.invert_display` option.
 If this is used, the presence of the native module will have no effect.
 The module has no effect on the `Writer` class which uses fast rendering by default.

+The module has a `fast_mode` variable which is set `True` on import if the mode was successfully engaged.
+User code should treat this as read-only.

 # 3. Notes